Princeton-CDH/piffle/README.md

 ## Development and Testing

-This project uses [git-flow](https://github.com/nvie/gitflow) branching conventions.
+This project uses git flow branching conventions via [git-flow-next](https://github.com/gittower/git-flow-next)..

 For development, we assume the usage of [uv](https://docs/astral.sh/uv/).
 `uv` is compatible with the use of `pip` for python package management and a tool